-Article below originally appeared on Insidehousing.com in June, 2018 and was authored by Sophie Barnes
+The article below originally appeared on Insidehousing.co.uk in June, 2018 and was authored by Sophie Barnes

 Letwin: large sites take more than 15 years to build out on average